2026 Fare Policy Update

 Submit Public Feedback

-Metro and BSOOB Transit will conduct a full slate of public feedback on our proposed fare policy update in Spring 2026.
-In the meantime, you can submit your comments and concerns in the form below.
+Metro and BSOOB Transit will conduct a full slate of public feedback on our proposed fare policy update (see dates and times above).

 Metro – BSOOB Fare Policy Update Feedback